Classification and threshold dynamics of stochastic reaction networks: Threshold dynamics

-It is obvious that $\tS\ce{<=>[][]} 2\tS$ is the unique minimal core network for both SRNs, hence by Theorem~\ref{th-0} the SRNs are structurally identical.
-Indeed, their common ambient space $\N_0$ is decomposed into $\sP=\N$ and $\sN=\{0\}$.
+It is easy to verify that their common ambient space $\N_0$ is decomposed into $\sP=\N$ and $\sN=\{0\}$.

+It is easy to see they are BDPs with birth and death rates having the same leading term for large states, which implies that the embedded chain jumping to the left and to the right with $1/2-o(1)$ probability for large states.
 Moreover, the underlying CTMCs of both SRNs are asymptotic symmetric random walks on $\N_0$ with a left reflecting boundary.
 It is straightforward to calculate that $\alpha=0$, $\beta=1$, $R=4$ for the first SRN, while $\alpha=0$, $\beta=0$, $R=3$ for the second.
 By Theorem~\ref{th-Threshold}, the first is explosive while the second is positive recurrent in $\N_0$. \end{example}

 With Theorem~\ref{th-Threshold} in mind, one can construct deterministically identical but stochastically different reaction networks.

 \begin{example} (i) Consider the following reaction network:

 The deterministic system (modelled as an ODE with mass-action kinetics and reaction rate constants as given in the reaction graph) has a unique globally asymptotically stable positive steady state $x_*=1$, and the SRN is positive recurrent by Theorem~\ref{th-Threshold}.
 Now, add a pair of reactions: